Hexagons - 6-sided polygon - angles, symmetry and properties

 Regular hexagon

-An irregular hexagon is a 6 sides shape where not every side and angle are equal.
-There are many different irregular hexagon shapes, here is an example:
+An irregular hexagon is a 6-sided shape where not every side and angle is equal.
+There are many different irregular hexagon shapes.
+Here is an example:

 Irregular hexagon